Wilhering Abbey: Buildings

 The monastic buildings of the Cistercians were to be constructed, as closely as was possible, in the likeness of the mother house at Cîteaux.
 The entire monastery premises had to be surrounded by a wall.
-The main axis of the church had to be on an east-west line.
+The main axis of the church had to be on an east–west line.
 The cloister, the "heart of the monastery", was to adjoin the southern front of the church.
 The chapter house and the common room had to be placed in the east section of the cloister.
 Upstairs in the eastern range was the monks’ dormitory, connected by stairs with the church and the cloister.
 In the southern section of the cloister lay the monks’ refectory, and in front of it, projecting into the cloister, a pavilion with a washing-fountain, called the "fountain-chapel".
 The lay-brothers’ refectory and dormitory were placed in the western range of the cloister, and the kitchen in the south-western corner.
 The section of the cloister next to the church was used as a lecture-hall and had to be furnished with a pulpit.
 This ground plan was also retained in the Baroque layout of Wilhering Abbey.
 The prestigious buildings, however, which had been planned to surround the outer court of the abbey, were meant as extensions.

 Nothing remains of the original castle of Wilhering nor of any buildings erected by the monks of Rein.
-The monks of Ebrach, however, started the construction of a church in 1195 in the Romanesque style, repeatedly rebuilt in the following centuries; of this, there now remain only the portal and the two Gothic Schaunberg family tombs located on either side of the entrance by the western wall of the abbey church.
+The monks of Ebrach, however, started the construction of a church in 1195 in the Romanesque style, repeatedly rebuilt in the following centuries.
+Of the previous buildings, only a Romanesque doorway, parts of the Gothic cloister and two tombs Gothic Schaunberg family tombs located on either side of the entrance by the western wall of the abbey church remain.
+The plain round-arched Romanesque portal of the former 12th-century church was integrated into the present Rococo church.